CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 OVERVIEW

 Canada's Employment Insurance program processes millions of claims a year, but the application experience hadn't meaningfully changed in decades.
 Aging legacy systems, policy-driven architecture, and a government-wide push to modernize digital services created the conditions for a significant overhaul.
-This is one of the largest digital transformation efforts in the Canadian federal government.

 The existing experience was dense, jargon-heavy, and built around policy logic rather than human behaviour.
 High drop-off rates and error-driven rejections weren't just a content problem.
 They were a structural one affecting Canadians during some of the most vulnerable moments of their lives: job loss, illness, caregiving, etc.